Michelle Miller Day- Individual Profile

 Oh so many.
-Mark Rylance for his incredibly nuanced and inspired Broadway performances including "Jerusalem" and "Richard III," Jeff Daniels' performances in "To Kill a Mockingbird" and "God of Carnage", Cate Blanchett in "Streetcar Named Desire" and "Carol," everything done by Helen Mirren, and--of course--Kristin Chenowith for representing short blonde women everywhere!
+Mark Rylance for his incredibly nuanced and inspired Broadway performances including "Jerusalem" and "Richard III," Jeff Daniels' performances in "To Kill a Mockingbird" and "God of Carnage," Cate Blanchett in "Streetcar Named Desire" and "Carol," everything done by Helen Mirren, and--of course--Kristin Chenoweth for representing short blonde women everywhere.

 What's the craziest thing you have ever needed to do for theatre?

-Perform in theater (a renovated barn) on the top of a hill during a tornado!
+Perform in a theater (a renovated barn) on the top of a hill during a tornado!

 Outside of a theatre, what's your favorite hot spot in Orange County?